nayname/IAMY/README.md

 *   Process that intent through a Large Language Model.

-*   Output a first draft of an ADO that implements the specified behavior.
+*   Output a first draft that implements the specified behavior.

-🧩 Supported Object Types
+🧩 Supported ADO Component Types
 -------------------

-This project currently supports generating code for the following seven object types:
+This project currently supports generating code for the following object types and corresponding Andromeda Apps:

-*   **nft\_marketplace** An NFT marketplace that supports listing, selling, and buying NFTs.
+*   **nft\_marketplace** The Marketplace ADO is a smart contract that allows you to sell your NFTs in a marketplace.

+*   **cw20** The CW20 ADO is a smart contract to initiate a standard CW20 token.
+CW20 is a specification for fungible tokens based on CosmWasm.

+*   **auction** The Auction ADO is a smart contract that allows performing custom auctions on NFTs.

+*   **cw721** The CW721 ADO is a smart contract to allows users to launch their own custom NFT projects.

+*   **timelock** The Timelock ADO or Escrow ADO is a smart contract built to hold funds (Native coins) for a period of time until the set condition is satisfied.

+*   **cw20\_exchange** The CW20 Exchange ADO is used to sell CW20 tokens for other assets.

 *   **crowdfund** A crowdfund contract that allows users to pledge tokens to reach a funding goal.

-*   **cw20\_exchange** A token exchange platform that swaps or trades native and CW20 tokens.

-*   **auction\_using\_cw20\_tokens** A timed or open auction mechanism utilizing CW20 tokens for bidding.

-*   **extended\_marketplace** A more feature-rich marketplace, potentially combining aspects of auctions, direct listings, and advanced settlement logic.

-*   **commission\_based\_sales** A marketplace or sales mechanism that withholds a commission from each sale for the contract operator.

-*   **vesting\_and\_staking** Contracts that manage locked or vested tokens and integrate staking functionality.

 📸 Generated examples